 The manager can check the whole processes of all requests sent by various clients.
-He is also in charge of the database, including checking all information of on-site processes, which is recorded by tool keeper manually in present implementation, and revising data.
-In addition, there are many advanced functions for him to improve work efficiency.
+He/She is also in charge of the database, including checking all information of on-site processes, which are recorded by tool keeper manually in present implementation, and revising data.
+In addition, there are many advanced functions for the manager to improve work efficiency.

 Login from the same page with a manager account.